 In the coming years, companies conducting internal investigations will need to consider whether relevant data may have been stored or maintained in an unconventional manner or in a way that departed from policies due to unique conditions during the pandemic.
-As companies map out strategies for collecting data that may have been created or maintained during this time, they may consider conducting preliminary "custodian interviews" with employees to learn how they stored data during this time.
-Document retention memos should also include language that requires employees to consider their data management practices during the pandemic, if that is a relevant consideration to the investigation.
+Companies mapping out strategies for collecting data that may have been created or maintained during this time, should consider conducting preliminary custodian interviews to learn how they stored data during this time.
+Document retention memos should also require employees to consider their data management practices during the pandemic, if relevant to the investigation.